Cleaning | Decluttering | Living Simply

 When you clean your space, this gives you a sense of control.

 Having our environment decluttered and organized helps us to feel more in control.
 The more control you have at home, the more satisfied and less stressed you feel.
 We all know that feeling of finally accomplishing organizing or decluttering tasks that we have been putting off for months.
-Taking time to complete these projects, can give you some much-needed mental peace and a sense of control.
+Taking time to complete these projects, and simplify your home, can give you some much-needed mental peace and a sense of control.

 If you can’t find something when you need it, it causes frustration and anxiety.